Prolongations, invariants, and fundamental identities of geometric structures: Introduction

 Tanaka introduced a method of nilpotent approximation by making use of differential systems and began to develop nilpotent geometry (\cite{T70}).
 First he extended the step prolongation of Singer-Sternberg to a nilpotent version to prove the finite dimensionality of the automorphism group of a geometric structure of finite type in the sense of nilpotent geometry.
 Next he developed extensively Cartan's espace g\'en\'eralis\'e (\cite{C22}) by constructing Cartan connections to geometric structures associated with simple graded Lie algebras (\cite{T79}), which plays a fundamental role in parabolic geometry (\cite{CS09}).

 A general theoretical method to solve completely the equivalence problem of geometric structures was given by the second-named author (\cite{M83}), by introducing the notion of higher order non-commutative frame bundles.
 This, in turn, applied to nilpotent geometry, gave a unified method to construct Cartan connections as well as a best possible criterion for constructing Cartan connections (\cite{M93}).
-It was also given a nilpotent version of the notion of ``in involution" in terms of generalized Spencer cohomology groups.
+It was also given a nilpotent version of the notion of involutive geometric structure in terms of generalized Spencer cohomology groups.

 In the present paper, working in the framework of nilpotent geometry, we give a unified scheme for the equivalence problem of geometric structures which extends and integrates the earlier works (\cite{SS65}, \cite{T70}, \cite{T79}, and \cite{M83}), and which is well adapted to applications.